open-sauced/intro/05-how-to-contribute-to-open-source.md

 #### Resolving Merge Conflicts

 Before resolving merge conflicts, you must first [update your branches](#updating-branches).
-Then, follow these steps to resolve the conflicts:
+Then, follow these steps:

 1. In the `.all-contributorsrc` file: